 But that’s not all the two have in common.
 As it’s clear to see each and every time either puts on a uniform, both Brady and Rodgers wear No. 12 and are part of a very successful group of quarterbacks to wear that number, a list that also includes Terry Bradshaw, Roger Staubach, Ken Stabler, Jim Kelly, Bob Griese, and Joe Namath.

 What’s funny is that neither Tom Brady nor Aaron Rodgers wanted to wear No. 12 when they came into the NFL.
 But both ended up wearing it for the exact same reason: it’s just the one they were given.

 When Tom Brady arrived at training camp for the New England Patriots in 2000 as a rookie, he wanted to wear No. 10, the same number he’d worn at the University of Michigan.
 However, punter Lee Johnson, who’d signed with the Pats ahead of the 1999 season, was wearing that number at the time.

-Tom Brady certainly didn’t have the status that he does now so he didn’t try to negotiate for the number he wanted.
-Instead, he simply settled for the one that former Patriots equipment manager Don Brocher put on his locker, which was obviously No. 12.
+Brady certainly didn’t have the status he does now, so he didn’t try to negotiate for the number he wanted.
+Instead, he simply settled for the one former Patriots equipment manager Don Brocher put on his locker, which was obviously No. 12.

 Chris Godwin gave his number to Tom Brady when TB12 joined the Buccaneers

-But Godwin was very gracious in giving up No. 12 to his new quarterback and told the team’s website that he offered to switch to No. 14 out of respect for Tom Brady and that no transaction took place between the two.
+But Godwin was very gracious in giving up No. 12 to his new quarterback and switched to No. 14 out of respect for his new signal-caller.
+And he didn’t ask for a single thing in return.